software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 19
 >
 > Write the peer review for your team members.
 You will receive the peer review form via email.
 If you haven't received the peer review form link, contact the teacher.
+The deadline for the peer review is on {{site.final_deadline}}.

 ## Final report